 616 CHARTER SCHOOL SYSTEM ACCOUNTABILITY

-[Note: Minnesota Statutes section 120B.11 requires charter schools to adopt a comprehensive long-term strategic plan that addresses the review of curriculum, instruction, student achievement, and assessment.
-MSBA/MASA Model Policies 601, 603, and 616 address these statutory requirements.
-In addition, MSBA/MASA Model Policies 613-615 and 617-620 provide procedures to further implement the requirements of Minnesota Statutes section 120B.11.]
+[Note: Minnesota Statutes, section 120B.11 requires charter schools to adopt a comprehensive long-term strategic plan that addresses the review of curriculum, instruction, student achievement, and assessment.
+Model Policies 601, 603, and 616 address these statutory requirements.
+In addition, Model Policies 613-615 and 617-620 provide procedures to further implement the requirements of Minnesota Statutes, section 120B.11.]

 I. PURPOSE

-The purpose of this policy is to focus public education strategies on a process that promotes higher academic achievement for all students and ensures broad-based community participation in decisions regarding the implementation of the Minnesota K-12 Academic Standards and federal law.
+The purpose of this policy is to focus public education strategies on a process that promotes higher academic achievement for all students and ensures broad-based community participation in decisions regarding implementation of the Minnesota K-12 Academic Standards and federal law.

 II.
 GENERAL STATEMENT OF POLICY